-On the other hand, those with larger lists will find Mailchimp slightly more affordable.
+On the other hand, those with larger lists will find that Mailchimp's pricing is slightly more affordable.

 Winner: It’s a tough one.
 On the one hand, you’ve got a feature rich product from Omnisend, but on the flip side, you’ll end up paying more down the line.
 That said, I think most would benefit from its generous range of features, which is why this one goes to Omnisend.
 6-6

 Deciding between the two, that’s down to you now.

 Having read this dissection, you should be in a better position to make the decision.